Main Navy and Munitions Buildings: Main Navy

-The Main Navy building was used by the Navy from the time it was built, until it was demolished in 1970.
+The Navy used the Main Navy building from when it was built until it was demolished in 1970.
 The building contained 940000 sqft of space, nine wings, and was connected to the Munitions Building by an elevated covered walkway.

 Navy offices housed in the Main Navy building soon after it opened included the Bureau of Ships, Bureau of Navigation, Bureau of Supplies and Accounts, Bureau of Steam Engineering, Bureau of Construction and Repair, the Bureau of Yards and Docks, Bureau of Ordnance, Bureau of Medicine and Surgery, the Secretary of Navy's offices, along with Naval Operations, and the Compensation Board.
-Later on, other Navy Offices moved into Main Navy, including the Dispensary, the Navy Red Cross, Examining Board, and Retiring Board, which were previously housed in Corcoran Courts, an apartment building converted into offices.
-The Hydrographic Office and United States Marine Corps moved to Main Navy from a Navy Annex building, located at New York Avenue and 18th Street, and the United States Coast Guard relocated from the Munsey Building.
-The Navy Department Library was relocated to the Main Navy building in 1923.
+Later, other Navy Offices moved into Main Navy, including the Dispensary, the Navy Red Cross, Examining Board, and Retiring Board, previously housed in Corcoran Courts, an apartment building converted into offices.

+The Hydrographic Office and United States Marine Corps moved to Main Navy from a Navy Annex building located at New York Avenue and 18th Street.
+The United States Coast Guard relocated from the Munsey Building.
+In 1923, the Navy Department Library was relocated to the Main Navy building.
 From 1926 to 1941, a small reinforced concrete roof penthouse on the Main Navy building was used for radio and communication intercepts training.

 Criticism

-The Main Navy and Munitions Buildings were disliked by many, as going against the intentions of Pierre (Peter) Charles L'Enfant of making the National Mall into an open space surrounded by aesthetically pleasing government buildings.
+The Main Navy and Munitions Buildings were disliked by many, as going against the intentions of Pierre Charles L'Enfant of making the National Mall into an open space surrounded by aesthetically pleasing government buildings.
 The Munitions and Navy buildings were described as "unsightly shacks, of which many scores sprung up like mushrooms during the war".
-Due to their solid construction, some were concerned that the buildings would remain for a long period.
+Due to their solid construction, some were concerned that the buildings would remain for an extended period.

 Demolition

-By 1960, the Munitions Building housed approximately 7,000 employees of not only the Navy, but also the Army, Air Force, Veterans Administration, and the Department of State.
+By 1960, the Munitions Building housed approximately 7,000 employees of the Navy and Army, Air Force, Veterans Administration, and the Department of State.
 After decades of use, the building experienced structural problems in the late 1950s and 1960s, including cracked concrete piers, numerous interior cracked and bent walls, and settling floors.
-The buildings, constructed on marshy parkland, were damp and the foundations settling.
-Portions of the buildings were declared unsafe in 1969, resulting in approximately 3,000 employees relocating to other facilities.
+The buildings, constructed on marshy parkland, were damp, and the foundations settling.

+In 1969, portions of the buildings were declared unsafe, resulting in approximately 3,000 employees relocating to other facilities.
 In December 1969, President Richard Nixon announced a plan for demolishing the Main Navy and Munitions Buildings.
-The plan involved moving Navy employees to new buildings in the Crystal City and Ballston areas in Arlington, Virginia.
+The plan involved moving Navy employees to new buildings in the Crystal City and Ballston areas in Arlington County, Virginia.
 The Main Navy and Munitions Buildings remained on the Mall until 1970, when they were demolished.

 In the 1970s, Constitution Gardens was built on the former site of the Main Navy and Munitions Buildings, and the Vietnam Veterans Memorial was built nearby in the early 1980s.